Managers' Pre-Season Guide...

 (Q8).
 What Needs to Be Done… Immediately After Each Game - ALL Managers ?

 (1).
-Check the scores with the Referee and TEXT the Result to Your League Secretary
+Check the scores with the Referee and send the Result to Your League's WhatsApp Group ~ before 6pm Sunday.

 (2).
 Ask the Referee to complete and sign the Match Card you gave him prior to the game.